Recrea-t/campinglamola/src/pages/gaials.en.md

   * In order to make a reservation, the campsite will ask for a deposit which, depending on the season, can be up to 40% of the total sum of the stay.

+  * If you choose bank transfer as your method of payment, the reservation will only be confirmed upon receipt of the deposit.
-  * The amounts will be paid within a period not exceeding 3 days from the date of the request and will be made by transfer to the account that will be communicated at the time of formalising the reservation.
-The remaining amount will be settled on arrival at the campsite.
+    This deposit must be paid within a maximum of 3 calendar days from the date of the booking request.
+    The necessary bank details will be provided at the time of the official booking confirmation
   * There will be no reimbursement in case of late arrival or early departure.

   * Cash is accepted.
 Card payments are only available during the months of July and August.
 It is also possible to make a bank transfer.